nixworks/public/news/2008/09/17/README.md

 ##### Rwanda
 ### [ Rwanda becomes the first nation where women outnumber men in parliament. ](/news/2008/09/17/rwanda-becomes-the-first-nation-where-women-outnumber-men-in-parliament.md)
-_Context: Rwanda, parliament_
+_Context: parliament, Rwanda_

 ##### Russia
 ### [ Trading is suspended for the second day in succession on Russia's two main stock exchanges (the MICEX and the dollar-denominated RTS) after shares fall dramatically, forcing the central bank in Moscow to intervene. ](/news/2008/09/17/trading-is-suspended-for-the-second-day-in-succession-on-russia-s-two-main-stock-exchanges-the-micex-and-the-dollar-denominated-rts-after.md)
-_Context: Moscow, Russian Central Bank, Russia, RTS, MICEX_
+_Context: RTS, MICEX, Russian Central Bank, Moscow, Russia_

 ##### Islamic Jihad
 ### [ Islamic Jihad claim responsibility for an attack on the U.S. embassy in Yemen that results in 16 confirmed deaths. ](/news/2008/09/17/islamic-jihad-claim-responsibility-for-an-attack-on-the-u-s-embassy-in-yemen-that-results-in-16-confirmed-deaths.md)